 Where are the local labels then?

-What is happening with Kiev House label?
+What is going on with Kiev House label?

-The main ‘kievhouser’ (Cape Cod – e.) had a lot to do.
-I have a new MeloRing now, you can call me to check it out.
+The main kiev-houser (Cape Cod) had a lot to do.
+I have a new MeloRing now, you should call me to check it out.
 The vacation is justified!

-I mean that Koloah is a more commercially aimed project and Voin Oruwu is ‘for the soul’.
+I mean that Koloah is a more commercially aimed project and Voin Oruwu is for the soul.